prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 * A reference PDB structure
 * Optionally, a list of PDB files to be excluded from the analysis
 * Percent sequence identity used for selecting blast hits (PDB structures)
-* Selection of the RT chains and residues to be considered in analysis
+* Selection of the protein chains and residues to be considered in analysis

 Output
 -------------------------------------------------------------------------------